School of Visual Arts: Subway posters

-Since its establishment in 1947, SVA has been notable for running annual advertising campaigns across the New York City subway system that feature original work by prominent designers and illustrators like Milton Glaser, Paula Scher, Ivan Chermayeff, Louise Fili, and George Tscherny.
-The posters from the resulting collection have been exhibited in more than 10 countries including India, Italy, Ireland, Serbia, Turkey, Argentina, and Brazil.
+Since its establishment in 1947, SVA has been notable for running annual advertising campaigns across the New York City subway system that feature original artworks by prominent designers and school's faculty members like Milton Glaser, Paula Scher, Ivan Chermayeff, Louise Fili, and George Tscherny.
+As of 2023, the resulting collection contains over 200 posters, some of which have been exhibited in more than 10 countries including India, Italy, Ireland, Serbia, Turkey, Argentina, and Brazil.